rdagumampan/yuniql-web/content/docs/tips-and-tricks.md

 #### You don't like Comma in CSV, try with Pipe |

 Using CSV files is an effective way to bulk load your master data and look-up table.
-It looks nice but you don't like Comma...
+It looks nice but you may not like Comma...
 Maybe its better with Semi-colon ";" or Pipe "|".
 Try this way

 ```csharp
 using Yuniql.AspNetCore;